How Bob Dylan’s ‘Hard Rain’ Live Album Went Wrong

 For a long time, Bob Dylan’s Rolling Thunder Revue was remembered poorly – in both senses of the word.
 The freewheeling 1975-76 performances were maligned, but for a host of vague reasons.
 These included guesses at Dylan’s state of mind and sobriety, plus critiques of the sprawling band: too many drummers, too many concerts, too many members, too many mornings (and a thousand miles behind).

-But for those who weren’t there, Rolling Thunder mostly got a bad reputation because of the only official document of the tour: the 1976 live album Hard Rain.
-Named not for the early Dylan protest tune (“A Hard Rain’s a-Gonna Fall”) but for the precipitation that occurred during some of the recording, Hard Rain captured the Revue during the tail end of its second, and final leg.
+But for those who weren’t there, Rolling Thunder mostly got a bad reputation because of the only official document of the tour: Hard Rain, released in September 1976.
+Named not for the early Dylan protest tune “A Hard Rain’s a-Gonna Fall” but for the precipitation that occurred during some of the recording, Hard Rain captured the Revue during the tail end of its second and final leg.

 The album’s nine tracks were captured during a pair of dates: May 16 in Fort Worth, Texas, and May 23 in Fort Collins, Colo.
-The second show was also filmed for an NBC concert special that aired in conjunction with the album’s release on Sept.
-13, 1976.
+The second show was also filmed for an NBC concert special that aired in conjunction with the album’s release.

-Neither the album nor the broadcast were warmly received by the press or the public.
-Reviewers disparaged Dylan’s barking delivery, the start-and-stop nature of “Maggie’s Farm,” the bloated version of “Stuck Inside of Mobile with the Memphis Blues Again” and the raw nature of so many of the performances.
+Neither the album nor the broadcast were warmly received by the press and public.
+Reviewers took shots at Dylan’s barking delivery, the start-and-stop nature of “Maggie’s Farm,” the bloated version of “Stuck Inside of Mobile with the Memphis Blues Again” and the raw nature of so many of the performances.
 The album eventually went gold, but sold far fewer copies than Dylan’s recent (and heralded) studio albums, Blood on the Tracks and Desire.
 Ratings for the special weren’t good either.

 The Revue ended and Bob took a break from touring and recording for a couple of years.
 For many fans, Hard Rain went in the bottom of the Dylan barrel (right next to Self Portrait) – an album better ignored than explored.